What (really) is biomimicry?

 What can we learn from a tuna, for example?

-What biomimicry is not?
+What is biomimicry not?

 The bio-glossary: Biomimicry, biomorphism and bio-utilization explained